Pouyazarbipour/Beach-Simulation-GUI/README.md

 # Beach Simulation GUI Model

 ## Overview
-This MATLAB project provides a simulation tool to analyze and visualize beach profiles under native and filled conditions.
+This GUI application provides a simulation tool to analyze and visualize beach profiles under native and filled conditions.
 The model calculates key beach metrics, including depth, volume, and maximum profile extent, based on user-defined input parameters.
 It is particularly useful for coastal engineering applications such as beach nourishment design and sediment transport studies.
+To download the **.EXE** file, visit this [link](https://drive.google.com/file/d/1-bjdzUDHC1tuSy_hKOC3erauCuRkLs0E/view?usp=sharing).

 ---